 If you have duct tape at home, you can use it to cover the wart for about six days.
 Later, soak the area in water before using a disposable emery board to scrape and remove the dead tissue of the wart.

 2. Salicylic acid

-Salicylic acid is a non-prescription product that can used to remove warts from home.
-It's available as both a liquid and a patch.
+Salicylic acid is a non-prescription product that can be used to remove warts at home.
+It's available as both a liquid and as a patch.
 To get the best results, soak the affected skin area in warm water for about 10 to 20 minutes before applying the salicylic acid.